GokulSudheesh/Computer-Architecture-MIPS/README.md

 In fact, every MIPS instruction that has `$zero` as its destination and doesn't touch memory, access I/O system, and/or call a trap, can be treated as a `nop`; but using `sll $zero, $zero, 0` is the most convenient because it's byte code is all-zeroes `0x00000000`.

 ---

-### Should we implement pseudo-instructions ###

-Since 2014/2015, all instructions are printed as real MIPS instructions in MIPT-MIPS.
-Unexpanded pseudo-instructions are left only in testing traces source files (`.s` files).